 If benchmarking is used, information on how the benchmarking is used and who conducted the benchmarking.

-For some entities, the Board is responsible for determining the remuneration policy and the remuneration structure for KMP, senior executives and OHPS.
-In practice, the Board is typically supported by a Remuneration Committee, or other mechanism, which makes remuneration recommendations to the Board.
+For some entities, the Board approves KMP, senior executive and OHPS remuneration and the overall remuneration framework.
+The Board may be supported by a committee that reviews remuneration and provides recommendations.
+These arrangements should be clearly explained in the annual report.
 For other entities, it may be a decision of the leadership group of the entity.
 This may include the Chief Executive Officer and other senior managers.
-These arrangements should be included in the disclosures.
+These arrangements should be clearly explained in the annual report.

 How is remuneration determined?